Sudhagar-Lakshmanan/OmniMart_BI_Project/README.md

 ## Dashboard Outputs

-For the **complete dashboard experience**, you can explore the following files in the [05_PowerBI_Dashboard](05_PowerBI_Dashboard) folder:
-- `.pbix` file for interactive exploration in Power BI Desktop
-- `.pdf` export of the dashboard report
-- GIF animations (shown below) for quick visualization
-- Data model image showcasing relationships

 For the **complete dashboard experience**, explore the resources available in the [05_PowerBI_Dashboard](05_PowerBI_Dashboard) folder:
 - [PBIX File](05_PowerBI_Dashboard/i_PBIX_File/Omnichannel_Retail_Behavior_and_Performance_Analytics_Dashboard.pbix) - interactive exploration in Power BI Desktop
 - [PDF Report](05_PowerBI_Dashboard/ii_PDF_File/OmniMart_Pvt_Ltd_Dashboard_Report.pdf) - static export of the full dashboard